 It is estimated that 75% of children in PNG live in households that have suffered domestic violence.

 Grace is only 10 years old, and has suffered from tuberculosis twice.
-ChildFund-supported mobile health clinics reach children like Grace with vaccinations, medication and health education.
+ChildFund-supported mobile health clinics reached children like Grace and Ravu with vaccinations, medication and health education.

 Select your monthly contribution

 A child shares how tuberculosis almost cost him an educationRead Story

 How books are transforming children's lives in PNGRead Story

 Addressing high levels of sexual violence in Papua New GuineaRead Story

 The simple things saving lives in Papua New GuineaRead Story

 Lynne McGranger: We can help women in PNGRead Story